DiamondLightSource/pymalcolm/docs/arch/structure.rst

 It is important to note that although many EPICS conventions are followed in Malcolm, it is not a required part of it.

+There are a number of operations that can be performed on the Block structure, such as Get, Put, Subscribe, Post.
+These will be described in the :ref:`messages` section.
+It is important to note that operations such as Get and Subscribe will by default operate on the entire Block structure to avoid race conditions between substructure updates, but some of the protocols supported (like pvAccess) will allow the substructures to be operated on independantly.

+Also note the placement of meta objects in the Block structure.
+The presence of a meta element in the structure allows separation of the current value from the metadata about the element.
+This is why there is no Method in the Block structure, only a MethodMeta.

 .. _pvData Meta Language:
     http://epics-pvdata.sourceforge.net/docbuild/pvDataJava/tip/documentation/
     pvDataJava.html#pvdata_meta_language